ECT (Electro-convulsive therapy)

 over the experience and feel permanently harmed.

-more ECT someone is given, the more it is likely to affect their
+the more ECT someone is given, the more it is likely to affect

 - You may take longer to recover.

-eating or drinking enough, you may become physically ill or die.
+eating or drinking enough, you may become physically ill or

-although being severely depressed carries a significant risk of
+depressed carries a real risk of death by suicide.

 Deciding to have (or not to have) ECT

-or surgery, you will be asked to give consent, or
+or surgery, you will be asked to give consent, or permission for

-ahead, you then sign a consent form.
+then sign a consent form.
 It is a record that ECT has been

 explained to you, that you understand what is going to happen, and

 that you give your consent to it.
-However, you can withdraw
+However, you can withdraw your

 Q What if I really don’t want ECT?